henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 specific Series Transfer Pattern composed of individual YANG Notifications or YANG Notification Bundle Messages that include related updated records.

+YANG Client:

+: Called a YANG-based client in {{RFC7950}}, a YANG Client is the entity communicating with a YANG Sever (running potentially multiple YANG datastores).

+: YANG Client is a representation agnostic term.
+Specific protocols that operate on YANG Servers via YANG Clients use representations, such as XML, JSON, or CBOR.

 YANG Notification:

 : Defined in {{RFC6241}}, a Notification is a server-initiated message indicating